dastrukar/hideous-helmet/readme.md

 ### The extra stuff
 * Shows a *"bleed indicator"*, with a *"wound counter"*. *(both are toggleable)*

+### Armour Nerf
+Due to the introduction of helmets, both the Garrison and Battle armour's head protection has been reduced.\
+It should be noted that this is toggle-able.

 ### Loadout codes:
 * `hdh` hud helmet (spare)
 * `hhw` hud helmet